 To craft rugged luxury itineraries for open minded explorers seeking faraway and bespoke experiences

+Mallorca isn’t a huge European destination on the map for most American travellers.
 And honestly, it’s a shame.
 Mallorca is STUNNING.
-And while I may be slightly biased, it truly is a magical place.
+While I may be slightly biased, it truly is a magical place.
+This Mallorca travel guide will show you the beauty of this magical island.

-But jokes about how I can’t settle down aside, Mallorca is full of stunning scenery, delightful vineyards, and a unique cuisine and culture completely different to the rest of Spain.
+But jokes about how I can’t settle down aside, Mallorca is full of stunning scenery, delightful vineyards, and a unique cuisine and culture completely different from the rest of Spain.
 It’s European but runs strictly on Island time.

 Mallorca is much more casual than other European destinations, and the lifestyle reflects that.
 Palma is the largest sailing yacht hub in the med, and while Mallorca’s little cousin Ibiza gets all the attention for her party scene, it would be a mistake to just go there and miss the other islands in the Balearics.